Internationally Recognized Trial Attorneys

 - Testifying by providing statements within a legal proceeding

 - Opposing or refusing to perform an unlawful task

 Not every form of whistleblowing is protected, so your right to be safeguarded will depend on the laws that apply to your situation.
 If you are unsure whether you are the victim of retaliation, the best thing you can do is meet with a DC Whistleblower Retaliation Attorney from the Federal Practice group as soon as possible.
 We can provide guidance and intervene if needed.

 If your rights as a whistleblower have been violated, begin seeking justice by talking with an attorney that is knowledgeable in handling cases like these.
 Proving that retaliation happened is going to involve thorough investigations and careful review of the evidence.
 Successful outcomes may be challenging without an experienced attorney.
 If you don’t get legal help, then proving what you have endured after reporting an unlawful incident will be extremely difficult.
 The truth is, an attorney with years of experience and study will be able to outperform someone who is not familiar with the nature of whistleblower cases.
 To win the case, you must show:

 - That you suffered retaliation after participating in conduct that is protected under whistleblower law;

 - That your employer was aware you were engaging in protected activity;

-- And that your employer retaliated for whistleblowing
+- And that your employer retaliation for whistleblowing